nyukeit/js-drum-kit/README.md

-# Pure JS Drum Kit
+# JavaScript 🥁 Kit

-A Part of the *pepites* fun projects that I do on the side as a part of continuous learning.
+A Part of the *pepites* (fun projects) that I do on the side as a part of continuous learning.

 > Pepites is a French word for nuggets.